 V or V. O: 100% Vegan

 Ain Soph is a fully vegan cafe restaurant with three locations in Tokyo and one in Kyoto.
 Each branch is slightly different, a patisserie, restaurant and cafe.
-Here they use soy milk, a latte will cost you ¥720, and a hojicha latte at ¥770, slightly pricier than other places on this list.
+Come here for a meal and finish off with a coffee using soymilk.

 10. Streamer Coffee Company